The Lieutenant Governor

 Canada's system of government is a constitutional monarchy.
 It is a parliamentary system of government based on the

 Westminster tradition.
 The Canadian monarch is the same person as the British monarch, Queen Elizabeth II.
 She is Queen of Canada and the constitutional head of state of Canada.
 The Governor General represents the Queen in Canada at the federal level.
-Lieutenant Governors are the Queen's representatives in each province and are appointed by the Governor General through an Order-in-Council that is proposed by the Prime Minister and approved by the federal
+Lieutenant Governors are the Queen's representatives in each province.
+They are appointed by the Governor General through an Order-in-Council that is proposed by the Prime Minister and approved by the federal